• specter •

 Notes: Specter comes with several adjectives, spectral and spectrish, both meaning "like a specter" and spectred "filled with specters".
 Remember, if you're in England to reverse the last two letters and spell the word spectre.

 Word History: Our English ancestors simply swallowed the French word spectre "image, figure; ghost" whole, but here in America we reversed the final two letters in keeping with the pronunciation.
 The French word was a redesign of Latin spectrum "appearance, image; apparition, ghost", derived from the verb specere "to look at".
 Latin inherited its word from PIE spek-/spok- "to watch, observe", found in a multitude of English Latinate borrowings, like aspect, inspect, suspect.
 In Greek we see an odd sort of metathesis: the P and K traded places to produce skopein "to look, consider", visible in all the Hellenic borrowings in English: scope, telescope, and microscope.
 The same thing happened in German to produce spähen "to spy".
-(Paula Ward though this Good Word would be perfect around Halloween time.
-We should all agree with her and thank her for thinking of us.)
+(Paula Ward thought this Good Word would be perfect around Halloween time.
+We should all agree and thank her for thinking of us.)

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!